JohnMichaelWalker/eks-lab/README.md

 python bootstrap.py
 ```

-TODO: Create an IAM user in AWS and add the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as repository secrets to this repository.
+TODO: Also, create an IAM user in AWS and add the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as repository secrets to this repository.
 (TODO add this to bootstrap script)

+TODO: Also, register a domain with Route53

 ## Making changes
 Terraform apply will automatically be ran on any changes that are merged to main.